-Naan is the most popular Indian flatbread in United States.
-My family could never eat it in the restaurant as they put egg in theirs and there is no version of gluten free naan available in the market so I decided to convert the traditional recipe for quick wheat naan to a gluten free one.
-My kids were absolutely floored with the results and now I make it once a week .
+Naan is the most popular Indian flatbread in the United States.
+My family could never eat it in the restaurant as they put an egg in theirs.
+There is no gluten-free Naan available in the market, so I converted the traditional recipe for quick wheat naan to a gluten-free one.

-2 cup gluten free Gluten-Free 1-to-1 Baking Flour ( I use the brand gf jules or bobs mill 1 to1 flour )
+2 cups gluten-free Gluten-Free 1-to-1 Baking Flour ( I use the brand GF Jules or Bobs Mill 1 to1 flour )

 ¼ tsp baking soda